• Skip to main content

 Olivia Fearon, M.S., CCC-SLP

-Olivia joined Texas Hearing Institute's Speech Clinic in 2022. he received a master of science degree in communication disorders from The University of Texas at Dallas in 2021.
+Olivia joined Texas Hearing Institute's Speech Clinic in 2022.
+She received a master of science degree in communication disorders from The University of Texas at Dallas in 2021.
 Olivia is passionate about empowering her patients and families through education and advocacy to ensure they are getting access to the services they deserve.

 Libby Flores, Bilingual Speech-Language Pathologist Assistant